it-works-on-my-local/test-ophelos/README.md

 ## Overview

-The Income Expenditure Tracker is a comprehensive financial management web application designed for business travelers.
-This app empowers users to efficiently track income, manage expenses, and gain valuable insights into their financial health.
-Utilizing AI and machine learning, the application predicts travel patterns and preferences, making it an invaluable tool for the modern business professional.
+The Income Expenditure Tracker serves as a platform for generating detailed income and expenditure statements.
+Moreover, the application dynamically computes users' disposable income and assigns an I&E rating based on their financial data.

 ## Project Structure